Los Angeles Lakers: 1991–1996: Post-"Showtime" dry spell

-On November 7, 1991, Magic Johnson announced he had tested positive for HIV and would retire immediately.
+The Lakers started the 1991–92 season by winning the international McDonald's Open in Paris, France, in October with Magic Johnson being named the tournament MVP.
+However, on November 7, 1991, Johnson announced he had tested positive for HIV and would retire immediately.

 In their first season without Johnson, the team won 43 games to earn the eighth seed in the Western Conference playoffs.
 The Lakers were defeated in the first round by Portland.
 Following the season, head coach Mike Dunleavy was fired.

 The Lakers would lose 43 games in 1992–93 under Randy Pfund, their first losing season since 1976.
 The Lakers would still make the playoffs, and would become the first eighth seed to win the opening two games on the road against a number one seed when they took a 2–0 lead against Phoenix.
 They lost the next two games at home however, then game five in Phoenix in overtime.
 During the 1993–94 season, Pfund was fired during the season that would result in the Lakers failing to make the playoffs for the first time since 1976.
 Magic Johnson, would coach the final 16 games of the season with former teammate Michael Cooper as his lead assistant.
 Johnson decided not to take the job permanently due to what he felt was a lack of commitment from certain players, and Los Angeles ended the season with a 10-game losing streak to finish 33–49.

 Under new coach Del Harris, Los Angeles made the playoffs each of the next two seasons but was eliminated in the second and first rounds respectively.
 The team was led by young guards Nick Van Exel and Eddie Jones.
 Johnson came out of retirement to return as a player in the 1995–96 season to lead the then 24–18 Lakers to a 29–11 finish.
 After some run-ins with Van Exel, displeasure with Harris's strategies, and a first-round loss to the Rockets, Johnson decided to retire for the final time after the season.